 The inductors are classified depending upon various factors like the size, core material used, type of windings, etc. The core plays an important role in the selection of the inductor.

-Based on the core material the various types of inductor are as follows
+Based on the core material the various types of the inductor are as follows:

 - Ferromagnetic or iron core inductor

 - Air core inductor

 - Laminated core inductor